Grand Canyon Adventure 2026

 - Joe Anderson (30 GC trips, MD, bring own 15.5 ft boat, trip leader)

-- Brant Williams (3 GC trips, rent 18’?)
+- Brant Williams (3 GC trips, rent 18’)

-- Jon Bowers (lots of rafting experience, rent 18’?, new to GC)
+- Jon Bowers (lots of rafting experience, rent 18’, new to GC)

 - Ron Davis (12 GC trips, Guide Experience, own 16’ Sotar)

-- Tyler Davis (Ron Davis’ Son; paramedic, rent 18’?, new to GC)
+- Tyler Davis (Ron Davis’ Son; paramedic, rent 18’, new to GC)

-- Jerry Malloy (12 GC trips?) and Stu Trusler (Guide Experience, GC Experience) sharing a boat; rent 18’?
+- Jerry Malloy (12 GC trips) and Stu Trusler (Guide Experience, GC Experience) sharing a boat; rent 18’

-- Team Members (8 or 9)
+- Team Members (8)

 - Don Elger (2 GC trips)